 Beignets are a staple in New Orleans and are favored among visitors and locals alike.
 Famously known as a French doughnut without a hole and sprinkled with powdered sugar, chefs across the city have added their own twist to the popular treat.
 From sweet to savory, here is a list of restaurants serving the best and the most unique beignets.

 With multiple locations throughout the French Quarter, you are likely to stumble upon one of their popular establishments.
-Traditional beignets are served beginning at 7 a.m. (or 8 a.m. depending on the location) and ending between 10 p.m. and midnight.
+Traditional beignets are served all day between a handful of locations.

 Open daily for breakfast and lunch, LUCA Eats is a local Uptown favorite.
 Switching up the traditional pastry, they serve Oreo Beignets for dessert.

 This James Beard Award-winning establishment is known for their blue crab beignets.
 Dip them in malt vinegar aioli for the perfect appetizer in this Uptown neighborhood gem.